 Thoracic Laminectomy is indicated in spinal conditions like spinal stenosis, herniated discs that cause narrowing of the spinal canal leading to nerve compression.

-We are well reputed to house one of the best spine surgeon in NJ.
+We are well-reputed to house one of the best spine surgeons in NJ.

 After our spine specialists thoroughly study the patient’s history and perform various diagnostics, they schedule a Thoracic Laminectomy.